x331yS/Izanami/Documentation/Database/README.md

 );
 ```

-The presetprofile table will have the special profiles in it.
-We will come soon with a script that updates them automatically.
+We will come soon with a script that updates preset profiles automatically.